Complexity and Enumeration in Models of Genome Rearrangement: Preliminaries

 \subsection{Computational Complexity}

 We assume familiarity with standard notions such as $\textsf{P}$ and $\textsf{NP}$.
 For standard references, see~\cite{AroraBarak, ComplexityZoo}.
 A \emph{logspace transducer} is a $3$-tape deterministic Turing Machine with a read-only input tape, a work tape for which we can use $O(\log n)$ cells, and a write-only output tape where the tape-head never moves left.
 It is well-known, but not obvious, that the composition of two logspace transducers is a logspace transducer (see \cite{Sipser13} for a proof).
 A decision problem $A$ belongs to $\textsf{L}$ if there exists a logspace transducer $M$ that decides $A$.
 In particular, for decision problems $A, B$, if $B \in \textsf{L}$ and $A$ is logspace reducible to $B$, then $A \in \textsf{L}$.
 Denote by $\textsf{FP}$ the class of polynomial-time computable functions, and denote by $\textsf{FL}$ the class of logspace-computable functions.
+We begin by introducing key background necessary for our $\textsf{\#P}$-completeness result (Theorem~\ref{thm:MainCounting}).

 \begin{definition} We say that the function $f : \{0,1\}^{*} \to \mathbb{N}$ belongs to $\textsf{\#P}$ if there exists a non-deterministic Turing machine $M$ that runs in polynomial time such that $f(x)$ returns the number of accepting computations of $M$ on input $x$. \end{definition}